Athul-Kesav/mimic_searchEngine/README.md

 ## 🚧 Project Structure

 1. **Crawler**
-   Crawls web pages, follows links, and stores raw HTML content.
+   Crawls web pages, follows links, and gets raw HTML content for outgoing links.
+(Did not consider robots.txt, will implement that soon)

 2. **Indexer**
-   Parses HTML content, tokenizes, and builds an inverted index using TF-IDF.
+   Fetches fresh HTML content, tokenizes, and builds an inverted index using TF-IDF.

 3. **Searcher**
    Retrieves relevant documents from the index based on user queries.

 4. **Browser Interface (React Native)**
    Wraps the functionality in a mobile-friendly UI for searching and viewing results.
+(To be added)

 ---